Switzerland has a very efficient legal and taxation process for companies.

 In order to start a company in Switzerland, there are no requirements in respect of nationality or residency.

-However, for the foreign founding member of the company wishes to be an employee of the same company, i.e. draw a salary , they must either be a resident in Switzerland, or in the border area and also have another representative that is a resident in Switzerland.
+However, when the foreign founding member of the company wishes to be an employee of the same company, i.e. draw a salary, they must either be a resident in Switzerland, or in the border area and also have another representative who is a resident in Switzerland.
 Either way, they must hold a work permit.

-In Switzerland, there are three most common forms for small to medium sized companies are:
+In Switzerland, there are three most common forms for small to medium sized companies as follows: